SecurityRiskAdvisors/VECTR/README.md

 	d7a87f88bb71        vectr_tomcat:latest           "catalina.sh run"        4 seconds ago       Up 2 seconds        0.0.0.0:8080->8080/tcp                           vectr_tomcat
 	dcf593d84e1e        mongo:3.2.3                   "/entrypoint.sh mongo"   5 seconds ago       Up 4 seconds        0.0.0.0:27017->27017/tcp                         vectr_mongo
 	```
+### Docker Windows

+So far we are not able to get Docker on Windows to work properly.
+The mongo container will not persist data to docker-compose volumes.
+This may be related to how mongo saves data in addition to how file permissions work for the Windows base Docker VM.
+We've seen discussion about named volumes working, but we haven't investigated this yet.

 ## Usage